 - Reduced Risk with good returns

 It is a traditional approach to building a long term portfolio which is purely based on the needs and preferences of the individual’s long and short term goals.

 This type of allocation is done with a goal to generate maximum returns while keeping the risks in control which is acceptable to the investor.

 Now, talking about strategic asset allocation, portfolio re-balancing is also an important concept.
 As the market is dynamic there is a constant need for periodic re-balancing of the portfolio.

 Lets understand this concept with an example:

 Suppose a portfolio has been constructed with 60% debt and 40% equity in the beginning.
 But at the end of the year when the portfolio was reviewed, it was found out that equity now represents 50% of the portfolio as the equity market had performed well during the year.
 So how do we re-balance it to its original?

 The equity portion will be sold to bring it to 40% and with that proceeds debt will be bought in order to bring it up to 60%, as shown in the table below:

-When strategic asset allocation strategy need to be applied:
+When this strategy need to be applied?

 - Risk Averse Investors – This type of allocation helps the risk averse investor based on its investment profile.
 This allocation is generally for the risk averse investors.
 A group of asset classes are made taking into consideration the investor profile in order to mitigate the concentrated security risk and subsequently generate average returns.